 We are dependent upon outside suppliers for our raw material needs and other purchased component parts, and events beyond our control could have an adverse effect on the cost or availability of raw materials and component parts.
 Steel, aluminum, fuel and other commodity prices have historically experienced high volatility depending on market conditions and global demand.
 Price increases or changes in payment terms from our suppliers of raw materials or component parts could impact our ability to secure necessary raw materials or component parts, or to secure such materials and parts at favorable prices.
 In addition, pricing of raw materials, such as steel and aluminum, may be impacted by the level of tariffs imposed on imports.
 President Trump has indicated an intention to impose tariffs on imported steel of 25% and on imported aluminum of 10%.
 The Company uses a substantial amount of imported steel and aluminum in its products.
 Details regarding the applicability of any tariffs that may be enacted have not been established at this time.
 If these tariffs are enacted and apply to materials imported by the Company, then the price of such imported materials will increase substantially and the price of U.S. made steel and aluminum can also be expected to increase substantially.
-In this case, the Company would consider attempting to offset these increases through price increases (including as a result of new tariffs) could be offset in this manner.
+In this case, the Company would consider attempting to offset these increases through price increases and cost surcharges to the extent possible, as it has historically done to offset other price increases.
+However, it is uncertain how much of any price increases (including as a result of new tariffs) could be offset in this manner.
 In any event, price increases require a long lead time for the Company to implement with its customers while the higher material costs would be felt much sooner.
 As a result, there is a substantial risk that the Company's financial performance and competitive position could be materially adversely impacted by the imposition of these tariffs and by higher prices generally.